krischer/LASIF/doc/index.rst

         create_new_iteration
         ...

-To learn more about a specific command, append *help* to it:
+To learn more about a specific command, append *--help* to it:

 .. code-block:: bash

-    $ lasif init_project help
+    $ lasif init_project --help

     Usage: lasif init_project FOLDER_PATH